 What Precautions Can You Take To Decrease Your Risk Of Cancer Cell Growth?

 In order to decrease your risk of cancer cell growth, you have to start watching what you eat.
 You have to cut out all forms of refined sugars and processed foods from your diet.
-Not only will this reduce your risk of cancer cell growth but also lower your risk of other conditions, like diabetes, obesity, and
+Not only will this reduce your risk of cancer cell growth but also lower your risk of other conditions, like diabetes, obesity, and heart diseases.
+Instead, start consuming a healthy balanced diet, which includes plenty of whole grains and the recommended amount of fruits and vegetables.

 Avoid high-fructose corn syrup and genetically modified sugar replacement like aspartame, and use natural sweeteners like honey or stevia.
 Natural sugars like maple syrup, agave nectar, molasses, and honey contain antioxidants, which can actually protect your cells from cancer.
 Also, stay active.
 Regular exercise helps you maintain a healthy body weight and decreases insulin resistance.
 You don’t have to start exercising vigorously if you are not used to it.
 Just start slow and build your way up from there.
 The key is to incorporate any form of exercise that helps you stay active into your lifestyle.